Eslorex/Name-files-depending-on-the-date/README.md

 # Mass-Rename-Files-with-Date
-Renames all files depending on the last changed date in the selected path.
+This tool renames all files based on the last changed date within the selected path.
-Be careful not to use it on the Desktop xd (The one without the UI)
+**Warning:** Be careful with non-UI version to prevent renaming wrong files.

-# Info
+## Info
-- TR for Turkish, EN for English months.
+- **Language Support:** TR for Turkish, EN for English months.
-- If you use the one with the UI, just select the path with the button, and it will rename it automatically.
+- **UI Version:** Simply select the path using the button, and the files will be automatically renamed.

-# Questions #
+## Questions

-## How does renaming work?
+### How does renaming work?
-- It renames all the files depending on the parent folder's name.
+- Files are renamed based on the parent folder's name.
-- Naming format is like: "Parent Folder Name" - 13 April 2024.
+- **Naming Format:** "Parent Folder Name - DD Month YYYY".
-- If there are multiple folders with the same last changed date, it will name the most recent one with an increased number, such as "Parent Folder Name" - 13 April 2024 - 2.
+- If multiple folders have the same last changed date, the file in the most recently modified folder gets an incremented number (e.g., "Parent Folder Name - 13 April 2024 - 2").

-## How does the one without UI work?
+### How does the non-UI version work?
-- It's actually faster.
-It will rename the ones that are in the same directory with it.
+- This version is faster and renames files located in the same directory as the script.

-## Why .pyw?
+### Why use a .pyw file?
-- To prevent the console screen from appearing when using the one with UI.
+- The .pyw extension prevents the console window from appearing when using the UI version.

-## Why Parent Folder's name?
+### Why use the parent folder's name?
-- To show the project name.
+- This helps to display the project name directly in the file name.

-## What are the use cases?
+### What are the use cases?
-- You can use it basically for a small level of version control.
+- This tool is ideal for basic version control.
-- For example, if you're the type of person who is naming his project files like "asdgj, project1, untitled" etc., you can give them a proper name depending on their date and parent folder (basically project name).
+- For instance, if you typically name your project files non-descriptively (like "asdgj", "project1", "untitled"), this tool allows you to assign meaningful names based on their creation date and parent folder.
-- So let's say you're making music called "MISTED".
-You can create a folder called "MISTED", save multiple versions of project files when working on it, then mass rename them with this tool.
-So you will have organized file names also mentioning the project name and date.
+- Example Use Case: If you're working on a music project titled "MISTED", create a folder named "MISTED".
+As you save various versions of the project files, use this tool to mass rename them.
+This ensures your files are organized and labeled with both the project name and the date.